 HELPSY was founded on the belief that design-forward, cutting-edge fashion can have a social impact, 100% of the time.

 What is ethical fashion?
 Can fashion even be ethical?
 (Of course we believe it can.)
 These are difficult questions that deserve thoughtful answers.
-Buying ethically is not just a matter of buying recycled bamboo yoga pants because, let's face it, bamboo yoga pants don't fit every moment, taste, or lifestyle: there are other many ways to shop ethically.
+Buying ethically is not just a matter of buying recycled bamboo yoga pants because, let's face it, bamboo yoga pants don't fit every moment, taste, or lifestyle: there are many other ways to shop ethically.
 Through our editorial arm at HELPSY, we hope to answer some of these questions and to promote discussion.
 Through our marketplace, we hope to guide people to make more ethical purchasing decisions with no sacrifice in beauty or style.

 In our store you will find a central marketplace that offers unique, ethical pieces and products.
 Buying ethical products encourages the fashion industry to sell them.The more we choose to purchase ethical goods, the faster the fashion industry adapt to make them, and the better off we'll all be.